starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "A what?"
 Creed asked.

 "A terminal.
 Me might have some limited access to the computer system.
 Password protected.
 Of course.
-God damnit!
+God damn it!
 A password in Russian no doubt."

 "You're a hacker, aren't you?"
 Creed reminded.